 A car is not just a means of transportation, but also a complex technical product that combines engineering precision, comfort, and design.
 One of its most important components is the body, as it determines the car's appearance, functionality, capacity, and even driving character.

 The types of passenger car bodies are classified by shape, number of doors, number of passenger seats, and purpose.
-The body determines how convenient it will be to use the car in the city, whether it will be suitable for travel, and whether it can transport large volumes of cargo or passengers.
+The body determines how convenient it will be to use the car in the city, whether it is suitable for travel, and whether it can carry large volumes of cargo or passengers.

 With the development of the automotive industry, a wide variety of bodies have emerged: from classic sedans and hatchbacks to practical station wagons, stylish coupes, and spacious minivans.
-Each of them has its own features, advantages, and disadvantages, and the choice of body type often depends on the owner's lifestyle, needs, and preferences.
+Each of them has its own features, advantages, and disadvantages, and the choice of body type often depends on the lifestyle, needs, and preferences of the owner.

 Now a bit of history and interesting facts.

-The first car that is officially considered the first in the world was created in 1885 by the German engineer Karl Benz (Karl Benz).Bertha Benz, the wife of Karl Benz, made the first automotive journey in history in this car in 1888 — about 100 km.
-She independently repaired the car, bought fuel at pharmacies, and proved that the car could be useful in everyday life.
-During that trip from Mannheim to Pforzheim, she stopped in the city of Wiesloch (Wiesloch), where she entered a pharmacy and bought ligroin to refuel the car.
+The first car that is officially considered the first in the world was created in 1885 by the German engineer Karl Benz (Karl Benz).Bertha Benz, the wife of Karl Benz, made the first car journey in history in 1888 in this car — about 100 km.
+She repaired the car herself, bought fuel at pharmacies, and proved that the car could be useful in everyday life.
+During that trip from Mannheim to Pforzheim, she stopped in the town of Wiesloch (Wiesloch), where she went into a pharmacy and bought ligroin to refuel the car.
 That was the first automotive fuel.
-So what is that ligroin?
+So what is ligroin?

 Ligroin is a light fraction of petroleum, similar in composition to gasoline.
 It has a low boiling point (similar to gasoline) and evaporates easily.
-At that time, it was used as a solvent, so it was sold in pharmacies, particularly for removing stains from clothing.
+At that time, it was used as a solvent, so it was sold in pharmacies, particularly for cleaning stains from clothes.

 Returning to the main topic — body types.
 They are classified by shape, number of doors, number of passenger seats, and functionality.